Sammycocobear/ProjectCoco/README.md

 3. Save the file before restarting your server.

 ## Support
-If you need support or have any questions, you can contact Sammy<3#0001 on Discord.
+If you need support or have any questions, you can contact fatassbomberhoe on Discord.